Please provide your zip code to see plans in your area.

 Medicare may come as a relief when you become eligible at 65 years old.
 Not only does it guarantee health insurance regardless of pre-existing conditions, but costs won’t increase based on your age.
 You only pay more when you use more medical services (or your annual income goes up significantly).
-Generally speaking, costs are lower than they would be with private insurance.
+Generally speaking, costs are often lower than they would be with private insurance.

 That does not mean healthcare for enrollees is cheap.
 Medicare leaves many costs on the table – costs that many enrollees do not plan for and may not even know about.
 It’s up to you, the savvy consumer, to learn where your dollars will be spent on healthcare.
 As a retiree on a fixed income this becomes more important than ever.
 The more you know, the better you can plan for your financial future.

 Most every insurance has the following out-of-pocket elements.
-Medicare also imposes penalties for signing up too late for Part B or Part D. All rates below are for 2022.
+Medicare also imposes penalties for signing up too late for Part B or Part D. All rates below are for 2024.

 1. The deductible

 This is the amount you will pay out of pocket before your coverage kicks in and Medicare starts paying for medical services.
+These amounts are for 2024.

 2. Premiums

 This is the amount you pay each month for Medicare, whether or not you use any healthcare services.
+The following rates are for 2024.

 3. Income-Related Monthly Adjustment Amount (IRMAA)